Ludwig Helmbold

 Ludwig Helmbold, also spelled Ludwig Heimbold, (21 January 1532 – 8 April 1598) was a poet of Lutheran hymns.
 He is probably best known for his hymn "Nun laßt uns Gott dem Herren", of which J. S. Bach used the fifth stanza for his cantata O heilges Geist- und Wasserbad, BWV 165; Bach also used his words in BWV 73, 79 and 186a.

 Biography

 Helmbold was born in Mühlhausen.
-He became a professor of Philosophy an der Erfurt University in 1554.
+He became a professor of Philosophy at Erfurt University in 1554.
 In 1571 he was appointed a minister at the Marienkirche in Mühlhausen, later as Superintendent.

 Helmbold was crowned poeta laureatus by Maximilian II, Holy Roman Emperor, in 1566 on the Reichstag at Augsburg.